 Following are some best practices to ensure that you have the most secure experience when you configure the Splunk platform to use Security Assertion Markup Language as an authentication scheme.

-Many of these best practices work for both Splunk Cloud and Splunk Enterprise.
-As a Splunk Cloud user, you must open a support ticket to have changes made to your instance that involve configuration files.
+Many of these best practices work for both Splunk Cloud Platform and Splunk Enterprise.
+As a Splunk Cloud Platform user, you must open a support ticket to make changes to your instance with configuration files.

 - Always enable SSL for Splunk Web.
 This ensures that all communications between your browser, your Splunk platform instance, and your identity provider (IdP) are secure.

 - Enable authentication request signing to ensure that all SAML responses, for example Attribute Query Requests (AQR), assertions, and logout responses, are encrypted.

 - For SAML responses from your IdP, use an SSL certificate chain, rather than a group of self-signed certificates.